Sosman1992/Reverse_Engineering_Week-13_Lab_report_Assignment/README.md

 ## 2) A step-by-step explanation of your assembly code and how it sets up the system call

+In the above code SECTION .data is where you store the data or define static variables.
+But since we are in need of op-codes, we cannot define a variable because variables do not have op-codes.
+So, we need to push the data directly to register.
+The SECTION .text is the section where we put our code at.
+We also have other sections such as SECTION .bss which is used for variables that are not initialized and are used to store user’s input data and etc.

 ## 3) Report how many bytes total are in your assembly, and include the whole thing in ascii